 This low-key bug packs more horror stories than any other.
 More than 30 women were brutally murdered inside this beetle at the hands of serial killer Ted Bundy.
 His murder spree topped one victim a month from 1974 to 1975 across three states.
 This car was the center of Bundy's entire operation.
-It kept him moving, held its tools of torture and with special modifications, his victims.
+It kept him moving, held his tools of torture and with special modifications, his victims.
 The passenger seat removed and the passenger door handle covered, it was the perfect mobile prison.

 On August 15, 1975, police attempted to pull Bundy over on a simple traffic violation.
 A pursuit ensued before he was finally arrested.
 When the police searched his bug, they found masks, handcuffs and other suspicious items.
 Despite a later search of his apartment, the stuff they found was purely circumstantial and Bundy was released but put under 24-hour surveillance.
 Bundy sensed the police were on to him so he sold his Beetle.
 The police later impounded, disassembled and processed it where they found hairs that matched some of the victims.
 This was enough to try and convict Bundy on kidnapping.

 While Bundy's life continued to spiral with multiple escape attempts, kidnappings and murders eventually landing him in the electric chair, the beetle favored better.
 It was purchased for cheap at a police auction by a police deputy for $950.
 20 years later, he would attempt to sell it for $25,000, a decision that outraged the families of Bundy's victims.
 In 2001, it became a part of the crime collection of Author Nash.
 It now sits in the Alcatraz East Crime Museum in Pigeon Forge, Tennessee.